There is a line in Netflix’s controversial new series Insatiable which ought to raise alarm bells for any parent with school-age children.

 Eating disorders such as anorexia nervosa, binge eating disorder and bulimia nervosa are common in Australia with about one million people diagnosed each year.

-As a concerned parent, what can you do if your teen has an eating disorder?
-Consider these actions:
+As a concerned parent, here’s some things you can do if your teen has an eating disorder:

 - Monitor the changes in your teen’s behaviour such as whether he or she talks more about body image, is fixated on exercise, suddenly decides to only eat certain food groups, seems preoccupied with weight and avoids social outings with friends or family